SalieriC/SWIM/README.md

 **Important:** You might need to update the macros you've imported when you update the module.
 I hope to find a method to automate this in the future.

 ### SUCC
 [SUCC (SWADE Ultimate Condition Changer)](https://github.com/SalieriC/SUCC) is a module created by Javier Rivera Castro and myself and is a new dependency for SWIM.
 It is now completely replacing Combat Utility Belt (CUB) because since SWADE v.1+ the way how conditions are handled by the system changed dramatically.
 CUB will likely take a long time to be fully compatible with the SWADE system, if it ever will be again.
 This is why I decided to make a module to do what I need myself (after Javier convinced me).
 SUCC provides a native support for SWADE and thus is very light on the user configuration.
 No more complicated CUB setup required.
-It is required to use SWIM.
+It is required to use SWIM and because makes extended use of it.
+Because of that it is mandatory to keep SUCC up to date whenever you update SWIM.

 ### Health Estimate
 [Health Estimate](https://foundryvtt.com/packages/healthEstimate/) is a cool immersion module and thus works great with SWIM.
 I highly recomment it as it is so much more immersive to say and read "he is a bit beatin'" than to say/read "he has one Wound".
 Health Estimate should work fine out of the box once activated but you can easily set it up to your liking if you want.